How does your credit file affect you?

 How can my credit file affect me?

 Companies use the information in your credit file to decide whether to lend you credit or provide services (such as a mobile phone contract or utilities).
 They are also sometimes used to vet potential tenants by landlords and by some employers when hiring new staff.
-If your account has any defaults or missed payments, this could negatively affect your credit file and may make it difficult to borrow money, or obtain services, in the future.
-If you’re concerned that your debt might have an impact on your credit file, Lowell can help.
-Speak to our helpful team to find out how we can work together to clear your debt with an affordable payment plan or get in touch with a free debt advice organisation for impartial support.

-What is adverse credit history?
+What is adverse credit?

 If your credit file shows that you’ve had trouble making payments in the past, you might have an adverse credit history.
-If you have accounts in arrears or have had a default or CCJ applied to an account due to missed payments, or you’ve had insolvency or your house has been repossessed, this information may be visible on your credit file and could make it harder for you to get credit.
-There are things you can do that might help lessen the negative impact that adverse credit might have on your credit history.
-By making payments towards your debts through a payment plan, you can show lenders that you’re taking steps to get your finances under control.
-Speak to our friendly team today and find out how we can help.
+This includes if you have accounts in arrears, have had a default or CCJ applied to an account due to missed payments, have had an insolvency arrangement, or have had your house repossessed.
+This type of information may be visible on your credit file and could make it harder for you to get credit.

 What is a default on a credit file?

-A default is entered on a credit file if you’ve been unable to keep up with payments on an account – for example on a credit card or a loan.
+A default is entered on a credit file if you’ve been unable to keep up with payments on an account – for example, on a credit card or a loan.

 If you’re unable to clear your arrears, a default will be applied to your credit file.
 It is worth noting that if your credit file shows a default, it might be more difficult for you to apply for credit.
-There are ways you can improve this, such as making payments to clear the outstanding balance and show creditors you’re working towards clearing your debt.
-If your debt is with Lowell, you can set an affordable payment plan that suits you, either online or over the phone.
+There are ways you can improve this, such as making payments to clear the outstanding balance and showing creditors you’re working towards clearing your debt.
+If your debt is with Lowell, you can set up an affordable payment plan that suits you, either online or over the phone.

 Can Lowell register a default?